Brooks Launch 8 review and lab test

 I wish Brooks would have put the laces from the Catamount on the Launch 8, those are ideal for a shoe like this.

-Refreshing color choices
+Refreshing colour choices

-I absolutely love the neon and black colorway as well, I know color doesn’t influence performance, but it's loud and simple at the same time, and because of that I feel faster in them.
+I absolutely love the neon and black colorway as well, I know colour doesn’t influence performance, but it's loud and simple at the same time, and because of that I feel faster in them.

 Budget-super-friendly

-Ok down to price and this is a major pro. $100, for a speed shoe, and that’s pretty fantastic!
+Ok down to price and this is a major pro. £100, for a speed shoe, and that’s pretty fantastic!

 Conclusion